apprentech/apprentech.io/index.md

 * A (initially: low) salary that increases as your confidence and experience level increases [We want to keep you on our team, after all :)]
 * Share options in any of our startups you choose to work with

 ### Prospects?

-In 6-12 months time, we'll either offer you a full-time salaried position working within one of our startups [With share options, of course!], or you can choose to go out to market and find a better offer, or you can continue working with us until you have sufficient experience to get your dream job.
-The choice is yours!
+Within 12 months, we'll either offer you a full-time salaried position working within one of our startups [with share options, of course!] or you can go out to market to find the most exciting offer!

 ### Interested?